ibricchi/SpaceXpp/README.md

 A video demonstration of the final project can be found at [youtube.com](https://youtu.be/T8w77XG1Lxw)

-A report will be linked too as soon as the project has been fully marked and moderated [N/A](#)
+The full report can be foudn at [github.com](https://github.com/IBricchi/SpaceXpp/blob/master/report.pdf)

 ## Final Rover assembled